Support Access to Abortion Care

-JOIN SMFM's State Liaison Network (SLN) by completing this brief survey.
-This option is available exclusively to SMFM members.
-SLN members receive regular state-based policy updates via our new newsletter, as well as resources and tips to engage in advocacy in their state.
+- JOIN THE STATE LIAISON NETWORK: SMFM members can sign up for the State Liaison Network and receive regular state-based policy updates via our new newsletter, as well as resources to advocate for optimal and equitable perinatal outcomes in their state.

 - SHARE STORIES OF CLINICAL CARE POST-ROE: Researchers at University of California San Francisco are collecting de-identified stories of clinical management that has changed since Roe v.
 Wade was overturned.
 Through an anonymous survey, health care providers may leave a written narrative or a voice memo describing the case.
 Visit CarePostRoe.UCSF.edu for more information about the study and how you can anonymously submit your story.
 Examples of the type of stories they are seeking, include:

 - Delayed provision of abortion care for people whose health may be compromised by continuing pregnancy (including young adolescents)

 - Delayed treatment for spontaneous pregnancy loss and preterm premature rupture of membranes